jakobzhao/geog371/labs/lab01/readme.md

 The lab generally opens 8am-5pm , a detailed schedule can be found at [http://dusk.geo.orst.edu/de/de_teach.html](http://dusk.geo.orst.edu/de/de_teach.html).
 The manager of the facility is Cory Langhoff.
 If you need afterhours access, contact Cory by email [langhofc@oregonstate.edu](mailto:langhofc@oregonstate.edu), or dial 7-2532 to make arrangements.

-## 1.2 Software Setup
+## 1.2 Environment Setup

-For this lab, you will use Webstorm, typora and git.
-Also these software products have already been installed in the computers in the Digital Earth Lab, except Typora (but you can always use text editor alternatives, such as Webstorm, Notepad, Brackets, and etc.).
+For this lab, you will use chrome, git and atom.
+Also these software products have already been installed in the lab computers.
 But I highly recommend you to install all these three.

-- **Webstorm:** A professional web mapping programming development environment ([Click here for the installation instruction](https://www.jetbrains.com/webstorm/buy/#edition=discounts)). and make sure you install the edition **for students and teachers**).
-Check a tutorial on installing Webstorm at [here](install_webstorm.md);

-- **Typora:** An editor for composing Markdown files ([Click here to download Typora](https://typora.io/)).
-Typora is dedicated to process markdown files.
-It can browse, edit, and even convert markdown files to pdf or word documents; and
+- **Atom:** A professional web mapping programming development environment ([Click here to download](https://atom.io/)).
+Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for Git Control, developed by GitHub.
+Atom is a desktop application built using web technologies.
+Most of the extending packages have free software licenses and are community-built and maintained.
+It can also be used as an integrated development environment (IDE).
+Its developers call it a "hackable text editor for the 21st Century".;

+- **Chrome:** is a freeware web browser developed by Google.
+It was first released on September 2, 2008 for Microsoft Windows, and was later ported to Linux, macOS, iOS and Android.
+Google Chrome is also the main component of Chrome OS, where it serves as a platform for running web apps;and

-- **Git:** A version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people ([Click here to download, choose the right platform, and then install](https://git-scm.com/downloads)).
+- **Git:** A version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people ([Click here to download](https://git-scm.com/downloads)).
+It is primarily used for source-code management in software development, but it can be used to keep track of changes in any set of files.
+Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
+Its current maintainer since 2005 is Junio Hamano.

+> **Note: What is an integrated development environment (IDE)?**
+> IDE is a software application that provides comprehensive facilities to computer programmers for software development.
+An IDE normally consists of a source code editor, build automation tools, and a debugger.
+Most modern IDEs have intelligent code completion.
+The boundary between an integrated development environment and other parts of the broader software development environment is not well-defined.
+Sometimes a version control system, or various tools to simplify the construction of a graphical user interface (GUI), are integrated.
+Many modern IDEs also have a class browser, an object browser, and a class hierarchy diagram, for use in object-oriented software development.

 If **Git** is successfully installed, type `git` in command prompt (if you are a Windows user) or terminal (if you are a Mac or Linux user), the following screen will be shown up.